jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
 Tell us how you plan to update the site in a significant way that meets the final project requirements.]

 The client is the owner of the Korean restaurant Koko, which is located in Collegetown.
+### Client Selection
+One of the group members, Tricia, who worked for Ithaca's Koko Resturant.
+We decided to get in contact with that individual through email and asked him what he wanted exactly.
+Based on our interaction through email it appeared that his specifications matched those of our capabilities and matched the project guidelines specification.
+We therefore confirmed the project with the client and visited the actual resturant to get a better feel for it and speak with the client directly as a group.

+### About the Client
+Our Clients name is .
+They own/work for Koko's Korean and Asian Cusine in Collegtown and has worked there...

+The client wants a website that can promote the resturant

+### Client Goals
+The client has recieved former proposals for thir site design but have not felt like they appropriatly represent the resturant.
+Instead they want a site that is easy to navigate and shows the unique food options that Koko has to offer.
+They want to emphasize the quality and photography of the food but also make the site accessable and interactive for the customer.
+The primary goal is to engage with customers and allow them to view a galler yof food options before coming to the place in order to gauge what they want.
+The second goal is to be able to communicate the resturant's hisory and mission with the consumer and possibly communicate with them directly.

 ## Meeting Notes